selene-bshe/Stanford-ME344/UserGuide.md

 ```
 slurm-[JOBID].out:        http://localhost:8888/?token=9c2ac0cca5ae89f93432c557c3c200c792f11ca2a37d714a
 ```
-and enter it to a broswer.
+and paste it to a broswer.
 The browser now opens a Jupternotebook.

 Open a new Python 3 notebook, add and execute the following code:
 ```python